-To ensure accurate results, there are critical steps that need careful attention from the experimenters in both pre-processing and processing stages.
+To ensure accurate results, there are critical steps that need careful attention from the experimenters in both the pre-processing and processing stages.
 Throughout the experiment, investigators need to be meticulous in calibrating the X-ray sources because the final output is dependent on the calibration matrices.
-Calibrating the X-ray sources multiple times, both before and after the experiment, will help investigators to ensure the calibration is accurate.
+Calibrating the X-ray sources, multiple times, both before and after the experiment, will help investigators to ensure the calibration is accurate.
 Throughout processing, the optimization methods and cost functions, as well as the filters that are used on the radiographs and DRRs, can affect the outcome.
 Thus, it is best to keep these parameters fixed throughout a single project.
 Furthermore, model-based tracking is a time-consuming task on personal computers as these systems typically do not have powerful GPUs and cannot fully utilize the parallelization of CPUs, which can be offered by HPC systems.
 In this study, we suggested using Autoscoper, because it is an open-source software that can utilize the GPU and can be executed on HPC systems.
-Currently, this system is widely used by researchers across the world31.
-There are plans to upgrade the software package to SlicerAutoscoper in the near future, a powerful software that can be used for analyzing both CT image data and BVR image data.
-With this potential upgrade, investigators can streamline different methods of imaging acquisition.
+Currently, Autoscoper is widely used by researchers across the world31.

 Model-based tracking BVR is a powerful and accurate methodology.
 However, many steps in the protocol during the experiment or at the post-processing stages might need additional troubleshooting.
 The calibration stage can be arduous and labor-intensive if the reference points are missing in the radiographic view.
 Furthermore, there are many methods for describing the calibration parameters, and currently, there is no standard among the scientists who work on the 2D-to-3D image registration programs.
 In this protocol, OpenCV standards were used, which are commonly implemented in the computer vision field, with the hope of creating consensus among investigators across fields32.
 In Autoscoper, this standard is a text file containing the image size in pixels, a 3x3 camera matrix, a 3x3 rotation matrix, and a 3x1 translation vector.
-(Rotation and translation describe the X-ray source orientation and position in the world space).
+(Rotation and translation matrices describe the X-ray source orientation and position in the world space).
 Additionally, refining the results while tracking may seem trivial, but diligent observation of the NCC value and how the cost function changes frame-by-frame is important in assuring optimal results.
 Finally, the initialization stage is time-consuming and requires the user to have a good understanding of the 3D spatial view of objects.
-To overcome this, we are currently developing a method to automate or semi-automate the initialization stage for the bones of the hands.
+To overcome this, we are currently developing a method to automate or partially automate the initialization stage for the bones of the hands.

 There are three main limitations in using BVR to study the upper extremity.
-First, currently it is difficult, or sometimes impossible, to track the small overlapping carpal bones in the radiographs (Figure 7).
+First, currently it is difficult, or sometimes impossible, to track the small overlapping carpal bones in the wrist (Figure 7).
 It is also difficult to track the 3rd metacarpal bone during tasks in which all metacarpals overlap, such as in full flexion or full extension.
 Therefore, carpal kinematics cannot be measured, and an extra step for tracking the 3rd metacarpal is required.
 Second, the BVR method is time-consuming, expensive, and requires constant supervision.
 Third, the radiation exposure to the patients increases if they have to perform many tasks for a long time.
 Additional safety strategies to limit exposure can be followed by checking exposures for each setup and using lead vests.
 Typically, in our experimental set-up, our subjects were exposed to radiation at approximately 0.095 mSV per second.

 [Place Figure 7 Here]